SLOJD IN WOOD by Jogge Sundqvist, Sweden’s best known slojder

 ITS HERE, put your Swedish dictionaries away!
 The new translation into English.

-At WOODSMITH we loved the original Swedish version of this book and for many years, despite not being able to understand much of the text, sold many copies to enthusiastic UK slojders.
-The vibe, the drawings and overall inspiration were enough to make it a joy to own!
+We loved the original Swedish version of this book despite not being able to understand much of the text.
+However the vibe, drawings and inspiration were enough to make it a joy to own!

 Thank you The Lost Art Press for doing all the work to bring us this English translation.
 It will become a classic.

-You will then learn to make bowls, a sheath for your knife, spoons, a place to hang your clothes, cutting boards and so many more things.
+You will learn to make bowls, a sheath for your knife, spoons, a clothes hanger and so many more things.
 In the end, you will look up into the branches of the trees around your home and see the things you need.

 “Slöjd in Wood” is the first English translation of Jögge’s classic Swedish book.
-It’s a gorgeous peek into a work that is dominated by saturated colors, crisp bevels and handmade work.
+It’s a gorgeous peek into a world that is dominated by saturated colors, crisp bevels and handmade work.

 In addition to introducing you to the pieces you can make for your home, Jögge shows you how to grip the knife to produce the cuts shown in the book safely and efficiently.
 And shows you how to replicate the deep colors on your pieces that are positively mesmerising.

-The Lost Art Press edition of this book has been two years in the making, involving translators on two continents, plus additional drawings and text that help explain the work to an audience that is unfamiliar with the concepts of slöjd.
+The Lost Art Press edition of this book has been two years in the making.
+It’s involved translators on two continents, plus additional drawings and text.
+This should help explain the work to an audience that is unfamiliar with the concepts of slöjd.

 We have sought to reproduce the Swedish edition of this book in every way possible, from the paper’s opacity to the binding and the end sheets.